Diabetic Foot Conditions

 Charcot foot syndrome

-Sometimes diabetic neuropathy and peripheral vascular disease can jointly cause softening of the bones in the foot.
-This makes the bones more vulnerable to fracture.
-The resulting bone disintegration can severely deform the foot’s configuration.
+Sometimes, diabetic neuropathy and peripheral vascular disease can cause softening of your foot bones, making them more vulnerable to fracture.
+The resulting bone disintegration can severely deform the foot.
 Although rare, this condition is one of the most serious that can confront diabetics.

 The most effective treatment for Charcot foot syndrome is to prevent it before it occurs.
 Diabetics should carefully inspect their feet for cuts or injuries each and every day.

 Nonsurgical care for diabetic Charcot foot includes eliminating any weight-bearing and wearing a protective splint, walking brace, or orthotic.
-Severe cases of Charcot foot require installation of hardware (plates and screws) to restore an appropriate structure to the foot.
+Severe cases of Charcot's foot require the installation of hardware (plates and screws) to restore appropriate foot structure.

 Cellulitis